BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ```

 ### 7.2 Install python-pytorch-rocm
+##### Option 1: via package manager
+Find all 'rocm' packages - there should be many already installed (7.1 command).
+You should be able to see
+'python-pytorch-rocm' package that is not installed yet.
+Click it to be installed

+##### Option 2: via terminal

 ### 7.3 Install torch, torchmetrics, torchsummary, torchvision - all ROCm version
 Currently this step is not supported by anaconda (env.yml file etc.), so if you create an anaconda environment be sure